developer-karan-arora/Project-HTML-Resume-GoogleDocsEmbed/Readme.md

    <br>

-> limitation
+>> Limitation
-> It takes almost 5 min to update / reflecting changes
+>> It takes almost 5 min to update / reflecting changes